datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 ---------------------------------------------------------

 Research can require enormous amounts of data.
-Such data needs to be accessed by multiple people at the same time, and is used in a diverse range of computations or research questions.
+Such data needs to be accessed by multiple people at the same time, and is used across a diverse range of computations or research questions.
 The size of the data set, the need for simultaneous access and transformation of this data by multiple people, and the subsequent storing of multiple copies